 A day of events, coordinated by lecturers and senior officials at Kaspersky Lab, featured a combination of interactive sessions, talks and networking opportunities.

-Students from the BSc (Hons) Computer Science, BSc (Hons) Computer and Information Security, BSc (Hons) Computing and Games Development, and BSc (Hons) Computing programmes were given a talk by Ivan Kwiatkowski, Senior Security Researcher in the company’s Global Research and Analysis Team, about the current and future cyber security landscape.
+Students from the BSc (Hons) Computer Science, BSc (Hons) Computer and Information Security, BSc (Hons) Computing and Games Development, and BSc (Hons) Computing courses were given a talk by Ivan Kwiatkowski, Senior Security Researcher in the company’s Global Research and Analysis Team, about the current and future cyber security landscape.

 This was followed by a Kaspersky Lab interactive protection simulation (KIPS) training session, which involves a group-based scenario game that showcases the cyber threats and their impacts based on how people react.